mikessh/vdjtools-doc/sphinx/annotate.rst

 Generates amino acid physical properties profile of CDR3.
 Amino acids are first grouped to corresponding CDR3 sub-regions and then binned by position within the sub-region.
-Amino acids in a given bin is scored according to its physical properties, average values of those scores are reported for each sample/sub-region/bin/property combination.
+Amino acids in a given bin is scored according to its physical properties, sums of those scores and total number of amino acids is reported for each sample/sub-region/bin/property combination.

+For example under the **polarity** property amino acids are marked as polar (``1``) and non-polar (``0``) and the sum of these values is returned.
+When divided by the total number of amino acids one will get the fraction of polar amino acids in a given sample/sub-region.
+For **volume** the same operation will return the average volume of amino acids.

 Command line usage
 ~~~~~~~~~~~~~~~~~~